Afghanistan nears collapse, say Sweden and Pakistan

-DUBAI (Reuters) – Afghanistan will soon collapse unless the international community moves quickly, Swedish and Pakistani ministers said Saturday.
+Afghanistan will collapse soon unless the international community acts quickly, said ministers from Sweden and Pakistan on Saturday (23).

-Afghanistan fell into crisis after the Taliban ousted the Western-backed government from power in August, ending billions of dollars in aid to its aid-dependent economy.
+Afghanistan fell into crisis after the Taliban toppled the Western-backed government in August, ending billions of dollars in aid to its aid-dependent economy.

 “The country is on the brink of collapse, and that collapse is approaching faster than we thought,” Swedish Development Minister Per Olsson Fridh told Reuters in Dubai.